Giuseppe-Mazzapica/GMCaptcha/README.md

                 'chars_num' => 4 // number of characters in the captcha code
               ];

- - `'gmcaptcha_container'` => $pimple // advanced filter that allow to completely customize the Pimple container used by plugin
+ - `'gmcaptcha_container'` // advanced filter that allow to completely customize the Pimple container used by plugin

 ####Function Arguments####